rocky-linux/documentation/en/rocky/8/guides/ssl_keys_https.md

 # Generating SSL Keys

-# Introduction

-Nearly every web site today _should_ be running with an SSL (secure socket layer) certificate.
-This procedure will guide you through generating the private key for your web site and then from this, generating the CSR (certificate signing request) that you will use to purchase your new certificate.

 # Prerequisites

 * A workstation and a server running Rocky Linux (OK, Linux, but really, you want Rocky Linux, right?)
-* OpenSSL installed on the machine that you are going to be generating the private key and CSR as well as on the server where you will eventually be installing your key and certificates.
+* _OpenSSL_ installed on the machine that you are going to be generating the private key and CSR, as well as on the server where you will eventually be installing your key and certificates
 * Able to run commands comfortably from the command-line
 * Helpful: knowledge of SSL and OpenSSL commands

+# Introduction

+Nearly every web site today _should_ be running with an SSL (secure socket layer) certificate.
+This procedure will guide you through generating the private key for your web site and then from this, generating the CSR (certificate signing request) that you will use to purchase your new certificate.

 ## Generate The Private Key

+For the uninitiated, SSL private keys can have different sizes, measured in bits, which basically determines how hard they are to crack.

-As of 2021, the recommended private key size for a web site is still 2048.
-You can go higher, but doubling the key size from 2048 to 4096 is only about 16% more secure, takes more space to store the key, causes higher CPU loads when the key is processed, and thus slows down your web site performance without gaining any significant security.
+As of 2021, the recommended private key size for a web site is still 2048 bits.
+You can go higher, but doubling the key size from 2048 bits to 4096 bits is only about 16% more secure, takes more space to store the key, causes higher CPU loads when the key is processed.

+This slows down your web site performance without gaining any significant security.
 Stick with the 2048 key size for now and always keep tabs on what is currently recommended.

 To start with, let's make sure that OpenSSL is installed on both your workstation and server: